Slavic speakers of Greek Macedonia: Ethnic and linguistic affiliations

 Principal areas with presence of Slavic speakers in Greece (pink and purple), along with other minority language communities.
 Greek is today spoken as the dominant language throughout the country.

 Members of this group have had a number of conflicting ethnic identifications.
 Predominantly identified as Macedonian Bulgarians until the early 1940s, since the formation of a Macedonian nation state, many of the migrant population in the diaspora (Australia, United States and Canada) now feel a strong Macedonian identity and have followed the consolidation of the Macedonian ethnicity.
 However, those who remain in Greece now mainly identify themselves as ethnic Greeks.
 The Macedonian region of Greece has a Greek majority which includes descendants of the Pontic Greeks, but it is ethnically diverse (including Arvanites, Aromanians, Megleno-Romanians and Slavs).

-The second group in today's Greece is made up of those who seem to reject any national identity, but have distinct regional ethnic identity, which they may call "indigenous" (ντόπια, dopia), which might be understood as Slavomacedonian, or Macedonian, and the smallest group is made up of those who have a so-called ethnic Macedonian national identity.
+The second group in today's Greece is made up of those who seem to reject any national identity, but have distinct regional ethnic identity, which they may call "indigenous" (ντόπια, dopia), which might be understood as Slavomacedonian, or Macedonian, and the smallest group is made up of those who have a clear ethnic Macedonian national identity.
 They speak East South Slavic dialects that are usually linguistically classified as Macedonian, but which are locally often referred to simply as "Slavic" or "the local language".

 A crucial element of that controversy is the very name Macedonian, as it is also used by a much more numerous group of people with a Greek national identity to indicate their regional identity.
+Until the 1930s, it appears to have been acceptable in Greece to refer to the Slavic language spoken in Macedonia as "Macedonian" and to its speakers as "Macedonians".
+Since then, it has become politically incorrect in Greece to refer to the Slavic speakers as "Macedonians" (except in the purely regional sense of inhabitants of Greek Macedonia) or to their language as "Macedonian".
 The term "Aegean Macedonians" (Егејски Македонци, Egejski Makedonci), mainly used in North Macedonia and in the irredentist context of a United Macedonia, is associated with those parts of the population that have a so-called ethnic Macedonian identity.
 Speakers who identify as Greeks or have distinct regional ethnic identity, often speak of themselves simply as "locals" (ντόπιοι, dopii), to distinguish themselves from native Greek speakers from the rest of Greece and/or Greek refugees from Asia Minor who entered the area in the 1920s and after.

 Some Slavic speakers in Greek Macedonia will also use the term "Macedonians" or "Slavomacedonians", though in a regional rather than an ethnic sense.
 People of Greek persuasion are sometimes called by the pejorative term "Grecomans" by the other side.
 Greek sources, which usually avoid the identification of the group with the nation of North Macedonia, and also reject the use of the name "Macedonian" for the latter, will most often refer only to so-called "Slavophones" or "Slavophone Greeks".